Homeomorphism of S^1 and Factorization

-\begin{proof} This is true on the distinguished component $S_1$ by (4) of the preceding Proposition. $Z$ and $W$ locally invert one another (with respect to composition), so when they are continued to other components of $S$, they remain inverses.
-This implies (a).
-Part (b) follows from (a). \end{proof}
+For part (c): This is true on the distinguished component $S_1$ by (4) of the preceding Proposition for any $\phi$. $Z$ and $W$ locally invert one another (with respect to composition), so when they are continued to other components of $S$, they remain inverses.
+This implies (c).

-Suppose that $\phi$ and $\psi$ are algebraic homeomorphisms.
-We would like to understand how to obtain the surface for the composition $\phi\circ \psi$ in terms of the surfaces for $\phi$ and $\psi$.
-The following is at best a heuristic procedure.
-We are given